insanj/Pandorafier/README.md

 Pandorafier
 =======================

 Mess with the Pandora app.
 Made [on request](https://twitter.com/overlicked/status/438856807272824832). __Not available on Cydia due to the grey area of piracy this fills__.
-Please submit pull requests if you want any new features (or Issues if you don't know how to code)!
-I'd imagine a settings panel will come in the future.
+Please submit pull requests if you want any new features (or [issues](https://github.com/insanj/Pandorafier/issues) if you don't know how to code)!

-__Confirmed working for versions:__
+Confirmed working for versions:
 - 5.2.1

+Pending features:
+- Settings panel
+- Remove ads (audio and picture)

 ---------------------------------------
 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: